tyler0wheeler/GA-Project-1/README.md

 ### A _BIG_ Thank You
 --------------------
 I also wanted to acknowledge all of my General Assembly instructors and classmates who have helped me along the way.
-You are all a big part of building of this game and I would remiss not to say thanks for all of your advice and feedback during this process.
+You are all a big part of building of this game and I would be remiss if I did not say thank you for all of your advice and feedback during this process.
 You the real MVP.